DIP: Unsupervised Dense In-Context Post-training of Visual Representations: Related Work

-\textbf{Unsupervised semantic segmentation.} These works aim for producing object segments without supervision via self-supervised training.
-Earlier works in unsupervised segmentation focused mostly on different forms of clustering objectives, with segmentations refined through consistency across augmented views of the same image~\cite{kanezaki2018unsupervised, ji2019invariant,hwang2019segsort,picie,vobecky2025unsupervised}.
-Another line of works explores pre-trained features from self-supervised VFMs \cite{stego,seong2023leveraging,lan2024smooseg,acseg,vobecky2025unsupervised} or from a diffusion UNet encoder \cite{tian2024diffseg,diffcut}.
+\textbf{Unsupervised semantic segmentation.} These works aim to produce object segments via self-supervised training.
+Earlier works employed clustering objectives, with segmentations refined via consistency across augmented views~\cite{kanezaki2018unsupervised, ji2019invariant,hwang2019segsort,picie,vobecky2025unsupervised}.
+Other works explore pretrained features from self-supervised VFMs \cite{stego,seong2023leveraging,lan2024smooseg,acseg,vobecky2025unsupervised} or diffusion UNet encoders \cite{tian2024diffseg,diffcut}.
 The recent DiffCut~\cite{diffcut} leverages recursive Normalized Cuts in the final attention layer of a pretrained diffusion UNet encoder to produce object segments without supervision.
-Here we make use of DiffCut to extract pseudo-segmentation maps from the dataset images to be used for our in-context post-training.
-Although DiffCut segments can be noisy and imperfect, they can be good proxies for actual object segments for our post-training strategy.
+We use DiffCut to extract pseudo-segmentation maps for our in-context post-training, as these segments - while sometimes noisy - serve as effective proxies for actual object segments in our framework.